dbgarlisch/ScratchArea/pwio-utils.md

   <dd>If 1, all active locks on <code>ent</code> will be released.</dd>
 </dl>

-Typically, `clearAllLocks` should be 0.
-You should explicitly lock and unlock entities.
-There is a logic error if an entity remains locked at script termination.
+Under normal circumstances, `clearAllLocks` should be 0.

+For usage and more information about entity locking, see **pwio::utils::entLockInterior**.

 <br/>